CongducPham/LowCostLoRaGw/gw_full_latest/README-SX12XX.md

 - the wiring of NSS, NRESET, BUSY and DIO1 pins are defined in the `SX126X_lora_gateway.h`, `SX127X_lora_gateway.h` and `SX128X_lora_gateway.h` files.
 You can overwrite these definitions in `radio.makefile`: for instance `-DNRESET=7`.
 Important notice: the pin numbering follows the Arduino numbering.
 See below for the mapping between Arduino pin number to Raspberry pin number.
 By default: NSS=10->GPIO8, BUSY=5->GPIO25, NRESET=6->GPIO4, DIO1=2->GPIO18.
 See [https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/RFMonRPI.jpg](https://github.com/CongducPham/LowCostLoRaGw/blob/master/images/RFMonRPI.jpg).

 - you can select the frequency band in `radio.makefile` as it was done previously by indicating `-DBAND868` or `-DBAND900` or `-DBAND433`.
-There is no `-DBAND2400` in `radio.makefile` because compiling for SX128X target automatically set `-DBAND2400`.
+There is no `-DBAND2400` in `radio.makefile` because compiling for SX128X target automatically uses 2400MHz band.

 - for LoRaWAN mode in 2.4GHz, as there is no LoRaWAN specifications for frequency usage, the uplink and the downlink frequency (as well as data rate) are identical, even if RX2 is targeted.
 By defaut, it is CH_00_2400 = 2403000000Hz.